-- A. If, before the proposal due date and time listed in the timeline of the RFP, a Proposer discovers any ambiguity, conflict, discrepancy, omission, or error in the RFP, the Proposer must immediately notify the JUDICIAL COUNCIL via email to the Solicitations Mailbox and request modification or clarification of the RFP.
-Without disclosing the source of the request, the JUDICIAL COUNCIL may modify the RFP before the proposal due date and time by releasing an addendum to the solicitation. - B. If a Proposer fails to notify the JUDICIAL COUNCIL of an error in the RFP known to the Proposer, or an error that reasonably should have been known to the Proposer, before the proposal due date and time listed in the timeline of the RFP, the Proposer shall propose at its own risk.
-Furthermore, if the Proposer is awarded the agreement, the Proposer shall not be entitled to additional compensation or time by reason of the error or its later correction.ADDENDA - A. The JUDICIAL COUNCIL may modify the RFP before the proposal due date and time listed in the timeline of the RFP by issuing an addendum.
-It is each Proposer's responsibility to inform itself of any addendum prior to its submission of a proposal.
+A. If, before the proposal due date and time listed in the timeline of the RFP, a Proposer discovers any ambiguity, conflict, discrepancy, omission, or error in the RFP, the Proposer shall immediately notify the JUDICIAL COUNCIL OF CALIFORNIA via email to the Solicitations Mailbox and request modification or clarification of the RFP.
+Without disclosing the source of the request, the JUDICIAL COUNCIL OF CALIFORNIA may modify the RFP before the proposal due date and time by releasing an addendum to the solicitation.
+B. If a Proposer fails to notify the JUDICIAL COUNCIL OF CALIFORNIA of an error in the RFP known to Proposer, or an error that reasonably should have been known to Proposer, before the proposal due date and time listed in the timeline of the RFP, Proposer shall propose at its own risk.
+Furthermore, if Proposer is awarded the agreement, Proposer shall not be entitled to additional compensation or time by reason of the error or its later correction.